 Disclosure: This post contains affiliate links that support the content on ThisPixieCreates.com.
 Thank you all so much for your support!
 Find more information about affiliate links, as well as my Privacy & Disclosures Policy here.

-You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE or Ravelry HERE!
-This PDF includes the complete pattern, photo tutorials, and step-by-step pictures, so you can follow along on paper, highlight and make notes.
-It is a total of 10 pages including the cover page.
+You can purchase an INEXPENSIVE Ad-free Printable PDF of this pattern on Etsy HERE or Ravelry HERE!
+This 10 page PDF includes the complete pattern, photo tutorials, and step-by-step pictures, so you can follow along on paper, highlight and make notes.

 - Colour A: Lion Brand Wool-Ease Thick and Quick Weight 6 Super Bulky (80% acrylic, 20% wool, 106 yd/ 97 m, 6 oz/ 170 g) Butterscotch 1 skein – used approx. 50 yds